coderefinery/reproducible-research/_episodes/03-containers-for-reproducible-research.md

 ---

 ## Docker fundamentals
-- Docker is a client server application.
+- Docker is a client-server application.
 The Docker client talks to the Docker server or daemon, which, in turn, does all the work.

 <img src="/reproducible-research/img/docker_architecture.svg" style="height: 400px;"/>